 OSC industry clients start with an initial startup package that costs just $500 and includes:

-- 3 hours of advanced technical support
+- Unlimited basic technical support

 - Up to 500GB of home directory storage per user